Basilius Besler. Florilegium. The Book of PlantsHardcover, 5.5 x 7.7 in., 1.85 lb, 544 pages25Availability: In Stock

 Besler’s pictorial catalog long outlived the gardens, which were destroyed in 1634 by invading Swedish troops.
 In auction, the asking price for a first-edition copy of Hortus Eystettensis is now more than half a million dollars.
 With this edition, TASCHEN opens up the garden to a much wider audience: a rich and beautiful record, destined to keep the garden’s beauty in bloom.

-Werner Dressendörfer is a pharmaceutical historian, academic librarian, and former honorary Professor at the University of Erlangen-Nuremberg.
-His particular spheres of interest are the history of the Early Modern herbal, the cultural history of useful and medicinal plants, and plant symbolism in art.
-He has published extensively on pharmaceutical and botanical history and is the author of TASCHEN’s The Garden at Eichstätt, The Lilies, Leonhart Fuchs: The New Herbal of 1543, Pomona Britannica, The Temple of Flora, and The Vegetable Garden.
+Werner Dressendörfer is a pharmaceutical historian, academic librarian, and former honorary Professor at the University of Erlangen-Nuremberg, specializing in the history of the Early Modern herbal, the cultural history of medicinal plants, and plant symbolism in art.
+Dressendörfer is the author of several TASCHEN publications, including The Garden at Eichstätt, The Lilies, and Leonhart Fuchs: The New Herbal of 1543.

 ISBN 978-3-8365-5786-3Edition: French